docker/compose/docs/index.md

     $ mkdir composetest
     $ cd composetest

-Inside this directory, create `app.py`, a simple web app that uses the Flask framework and increments a value in Redis.
+Inside this directory, create `app.py`, a simple Python web app that uses the Flask framework and increments a value in Redis.
 Don't worry if you don't have Redis installed, docker is going to take care of that for you when we [define services](#define-services):

     from flask import Flask